Maryland Accepts Legal, Moral Responsibility for Role in Jordan McNair's Death

 ESPN reported, Durkin created a "coaching environment based on fear and intimidation" and a tenure that's featured "extreme verbal abuse of players."

 Evans announced strength coach Rick Court, who was also featured prominently in the report for his controversial motivation tactics, has been removed from the staff.
-Pete Thamel of Yahoo Sports reported the sides reached a "financial settlement" after Court resigned Monday.
-Thamel provided additional details:
+Court released a statement on Twitter:

 Pete Thamel @PeteThamel